Dr Rebecca Sandover

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-Currently researching Social Food Networks via a project with Food Exeter. (alongside Prof. Stewart Barr) using deliberative research methods to co-develop strategies for developing effective local food networks that can contribute to a range of sustainability-related environmental, social and economic goals.
-With a focus on the processes and practices of the network, this project is running a community focused workshop, hosted on a local farm, to explore the development of the network.
+This project used collaborative and deliberative research methods to co-produce strategies for emerging local food networks that can contribute to a range of sustainability-related environmental, social and economic goals.
+With a focus on the processes and practices of the network, this ESRC funded project ran a community focused workshop, Feeding Exeter, hosted on a local farm, which served as a mechanism for network members to feedback on the draft Food Exeter strategy and consider key obstacles to building local food and just food capacity.
+This project used deliberative research methods to co-develop strategies for developing effective local food networks that can contribute to a range of sustainability-related environmental, social and economic goals.

 - Download the report Food Exeter 2017: a food strategy for Exeter: rediscovering and redeveloping localised food systems (.pdf)

-Previously worked on Prof. Stephen Hinchliffe's Contagion project that is investigating the diffusion of ideas and cultural change through the means of social media as well as exploring such diffusions within the financial sector and through the spread of disease.
+I was an Associate Research Fellow on Prof. Stephen Hinchliffe's Contagion project that investigated the diffusion of ideas and cultural change through the means of social media and explored such diffusions within the financial sector and through the spread of disease.

 I have completed my PhD at The University of Exeter that researched cultural Allotment practices.
 This was undertaken on two allotment sites in Somerset.
 I am active within both Geography's NAMBIO research group as well as The RGS-IBG Social Cultural Geography Research Group where I was a postgraduate rep between 2011-2013 and am now the Conference Officer.